breeze-ventilator/covid19-ventilator/README.md

 * `State` modifies the state of the system based on the parameters, the time, and the sensor data.
 The state cycles between inhalation and exhalation.
 * `Data` saves a short history of the data from the sensors and computes a moving average for the pressure and flow readings.
 * `Parameters` contains all the parameters given by the Raspberry Pi.
 New parameters from the Raspberry Pi get updated upon the start of a new breath.

+## Interface
+To run the interface for the first time:
+1. `cd interface/breeze-electron`
+2. `npm install`, which might take a few minutes.
+3. `npm run start`
+A popup error will appear at the start if it hasn't detected the Arduino plugged in or if it can't find `arduino_messager.py`.
+You can close the error and the rest of the app will remain functional.